peteroupc/peteroupc.github.io/randmisc.md

 1. With probability _&alpha;_, return a number that is 0 with probability _p_ and 1 otherwise.
 2. Generate a unit Lindley(_&theta;_) random variate, that is, generate _x_/(1+_x_) where _x_ is a [**Lindley(_&theta;_) random variate**](https://peteroupc.github.io/morealg.html#Lindley_Distribution_and_Lindley_Like_Mixtures).

-> **Note**: For more on quantile generation, see "Randomization via Quantiles" later on this page.

 <a id=Certain_Distributions></a>
 ## Certain Distributions